standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 0.5.4
 ```

 The reason for having the extra `v` in the Git tag is that it means you can quickly find all the version tags since you may have non-version related tags in your Git repository.
-There's not really a strong argument for or against the `v`; consistency is the main thing.
+There's not really a strong argument for or against the `v` – consistency is the main thing.

 ### 1.6 Change log